Galaxyqasar/commentsense-server/README.md

 	- arguments:  (in the url)
 		- count: number of sites
 			- default 5
+		- url: limit sites to the ones that match this url (basic sql pattern matching)
+			- default: any
 	- response:
 		- format: json
 		- possible status-codes: 200